clementgallet/libTAS/docs/guides/how.md

 #### Sleep

-Some games are not handling time that using the vsync feature, but through manually sleeping to pause the game.
+Some games are not handling time using the vsync feature, but through manually sleeping to pause the game.
 In that case, we must support sleep calls (e.g. `usleep()`, `nanosleep()`) and advance the deterministic timer by the amount.
 Otherwise, some games may softlock because they expect time to advance